 - Diagnosis and follow-up of inflammatory bowel disease (IBD) (including Crohn’s disease and ulcerative colitis)

 Prior to a colonoscopy, you will be asked to cleanse all waste from your colon.
 This allows your doctor to fully and clearly evaluate the colon lining for any polyps or other abnormalities.
 There are very specific instructions to clear or empty your colon.
 We may also ask you to temporarily stop some medications, such as blood thinners, before your procedure.
+Please refer to specific colonoscopy instructions via the button below.

 What To Expect